codesandbox/codesandbox-client/packages/homepage/content/changelog/3-7-0/index.md

 ### A Better GitHub Workflow

-You've been able to import and export projects to and from GitHub on CodeSandbox for a while but the workflow was confusing.
+You've been able to import and export projects to and from GitHub on CodeSandbox for a while, but the workflow was confusing.
 This update makes working with GitHub repos more user-friendly.

 #### Features